Mr. Resetti: Appearances

 Mr. Resetti's role in the Animal Crossing series is to advise the player to remember to save before quitting the game.
 If the game is shut off without saving, Mr. Resetti will appear outside the player's house the next time the player starts the game, and will give a lecture on why saving is important.
 Those lectures grow longer the more times the player resets.
 Also, after resetting multiple times, Mr. Resetti will make the player repeat phrases, and will not let them play until they get it right.
 If the player retaliates against Resetti, he would insult the player back.

 In Animal Crossing: New Leaf, Mr. Resetti appears the first time the player turns the 3DS off without saving.
 However, he explains that the Reset Surveillance Center (the facility Mr. Resetti works for) has been closed down, and that he will not be able to make any more visits.
 If the player so chooses, the Reset Surveillance Center can be reopened, allowing Mr. Resetti to resume his former role.

 Due to the auto-save function on the Nintendo Switch, Mr. Resetti does not return to the same role in Animal Crossing: New Horizons, but is running the new in-game rescue service as the operator.
 He also appears on the communications error screen.
 In the game's 2.0 update, he can randomly appear as an NPC in The Roost café.
 When interacting with him at café, he reveals that he has become a lot more peaceful at his new job although is saddened by the fact he doesn't get the chance to meet new people as much.
 Resetti also reflects on the act of resetting, believing now that resetting can be a force for good.
+Since the 3.0 update was released in 2026, he can be seen wandering around the island, offering players to clean it up.